remiclarisse/chor-rivest-cryptosystem/README.md

 The pdf file `rapport-stage.pdf` is a french manuscript of what I have done during this intership.

-The folders have self-explanatory names and all contain a markdown `README.md`, so help yourself ;)
+The folders have self-explanatory name and each contains a markdown `README.md` file, so help yourself ;)

 > Thank you for checking out.
 Rémi (: